VertigoRay/VertigoRay.github.io/_posts/2018-07-15-management-and-self-regulation.md

 > Management is babysitting for adults.

-Of course, [Sue](https://www.linkedin.com/pulse/youre-manager-babysitter-you-want-high-performance-treat-sue-bingham/) might argue with me on this, but it's obviously true or she wouldn't have written an compelling argument against it.
+Of course, [Sue](https://www.linkedin.com/pulse/youre-manager-babysitter-you-want-high-performance-treat-sue-bingham/) might argue with me on this, but it's obviously true or she wouldn't have written a compelling argument against it.
-I'm going to start with saying that I don't think you should treat your employees as children.
+I'm going to start by saying that I don't think you should treat your employees as children.
-However, some employees give you now choice.
+However, some employees give you no choice.
 You should treat people the way you would want to be treated -- better yet, the way they want to be treated.
 That is, of course, until they show you that they can't be treated that way anymore.
 Then you treat that person the way he/she needs to be treated until he/she has turned him/herself around.